When typesetting mathematics, LaTeX puts in spacing according to the

 integral the tradition is to put a small extra space between the

-, here done with the \,
+f(x) and the dx, here done with the \, command:

 \int_0^1 f(x)\,dx